About Te Wānanga Whakairo

 Application for NZMACI

-Applicants must be of Māori descent, Male 18 years old or over and be able to demonstrate a competency in Māori art and/or design and have an ability and willingness to interpret and understand the theory component of this qualification.
+Applicants must be of Māori descent, male and 18 years old or over.
+You must also be able to demonstrate a competency in Māori art and/or design and have an ability and willingness to interpret and understand the theory component of this qualification.
 To maintain the standard and quality of our graduates, places are strictly limited.
-Applications NOW OPEN FOR NEXT INTAKE 2025.
-Please email [email protected] for more information.